caspian311/docker-compose-example/README.md

 * Enabling a better local development model (restarting all the containers everytime there's a change is not ideal)
 * Using `terraform` to push this out to AWS
 * Throw in a more interesting JS example (React or Angular or something)
+* Do the migration/seeding of the database automatically